 Raman scattering is one of the processes that occurs when optical radiation is scattered from the molecules of the atmosphere.
-It is most useful because the vibrational Raman scattering provides distinct wavelength shifts for species specific vibrational energy states of the molecules and rotational Raman scattering provides signals with a wavelength dependence directly related to the atmospheric temperature.
-Figure 1(a) shows a diagram of the vibrational and rotational energy levels that are associated with Raman scatter.
-When a photon scatters from a molecule, the redistribution of the charge cloud results in a virtual energy state.
-Most of the atmospheric molecules reside in the ground vibrational level because the vibrational excitation corresponds to relatively large energy transitions (tenths of eV for simple molecules like nitrogen and oxygen) compared to the thermal energy available.
-After scattering occurs, most of the events result in the return of the molecule to the ground state and the emitted photon has the energy of the initial photon plus/minus the random thermal velocity of the molecule, that is the Doppler broadening.
+It is very useful because the vibrational Raman scattering provides distinct wavelength shifts for species specific vibrational energy states of the molecules, additionally rotational Raman scattering provides signals with a wavelength dependence directly related to the atmospheric temperature.6 Figure 1(a) shows a diagram of the vibrational and rotational energy levels that are associated with Raman scatter.
+When a photon scatters from a molecule, the distribution of energy in the charge cloud results in a virtual energy state.
+Most of the atmospheric molecules reside in the ground vibrational level because the vibrational state excitation corresponds to relatively large energy transitions (tenths of eV for simple molecules like nitrogen and oxygen) compared to the thermal energy available.
+After scattering occurs, most of the events result in the return of the molecule to the ground state, and the emitted photon has the energy of the initial photon, plus/minus the random thermal velocity of the molecule, that is the Doppler broadening.
 A small fraction of the transitions (order of 0.1%) result in giving part of the photon energy to the molecule, and ending in the first vibrational level (a Stokes transition).
-The emitted photon energy is decreased by exactly the energy of the vibrational quanta for that molecule.
+The emitted photon energy is decreased by exactly the energy of the vibrational state quanta for that molecule.
 For the small fraction of molecules existing in the vibrational excited level, the unlikely anti-Stokes transition is possible.
 The relative intensities of the scattering signals are indicated by the scattering cross-section values at 532 nm in Figure 1(b).
-The wavelengths of vibrational Raman back scatter signals from the molecules of the water vapor and molecular nitrogen are widely separated from the exciting laser radiation and can be easily isolated for measurement using modern filter technology and sensitive photon counting detectors.
-The ratio of rotational Raman signals at 528 nm and 530 nm provides a measurement of atmospheric temperature. ^{8,9} All of the molecules of the lower atmosphere are distributed in the rotational states according the local temperature.
-By measuring the ratio of scattered signals at two wavelengths in this distribution, the temperature can be directly measured.
+The wavelengths of vibrational Raman back scatter signals from the molecules of the water vapor and molecular nitrogen are widely separated from the exciting laser radiation and can be easily isolated for measurement using modern filter technology and sensitive photon counting detectors.7 The ratio of rotational Raman signals at 528 nm and 530 nm provides a measurement of atmospheric temperature.^{8,9} All of the molecules of the lower atmosphere are distributed in the rotational states according the local temperature.
+By measuring the ratio of scattered signals at two wavelengths, the temperature can be directly measured.
 In order to push the lidar measurement capability into the daylight conditions, we use the "solar blind" region of the spectrum between 260 and 300 nm.
 The "solar blind" region is darkened by the stratospheric ozone absorption of ultraviolet radiation.
 Night time measurements are made using the 660nm/607nm (H2O/N2) signal ratio from the doubled Nd:YAG laser radiation at 532 nm.
-Daylight measurements are obtained using the 295nm/284nm (H2O/N2) ratio from the quadruple Nd:YAG laser radiation at 266 nm.
+Daylight measurements are obtained using the 295nm/284nm (H2O/N2) ratio from the quadruple Nd: YAG laser radiation at 266 nm.
 A small correction for the tropospheric ozone must be applied.
-That correction can be obtained from the ratio of the O2/N2 signals 278nm/284nm, and from this analysis the ozone profiles in the lower troposphere are also obtained.
-The Raman techniques, which use ratios of the signals for measurements of water vapor and temperature, have the major advantage of removing essentially all of uncertainties, such as any requirement for knowledge of the absolute sensitivity and non-linear factors.
-11 Optical extinction is measured using the gradient of the measured molecular profile compared with that expected for the density gradient.
-12-16
+That correction can be obtained from measuring the ratio of the O2/N2 signals, 278nm/284nm.
+From this analysis, the ozone profiles in the lower troposphere are also obtained.
+10 The Raman techniques, which use ratios of the signals for measurement of water vapor and temperature, have the major advantage in removing essentially all of uncertainties, such as any requirement for knowledge of the absolute sensitivity and non-linear factors.11 The measurement parameters can be uniquely determined from knowledge of the laboratory Raman cross-sections.
+Optical extinction is measured using the gradient of the measured molecular profile compared with that expected for the density gradient of the lower atmosphere.
+12716